TeamOsprey/CodingDojo/README.md

 # Coding Dojo Meeting Notes

+## 2024-09-03
+- Participants: Saeed, Mark, Joel
+- We continued with last session's kata: [Number Names](https://cyber-dojo.org/kata/edit/7mlMzJ)
+- We talked about whether we want to use a logic in GetSpacer that covers the future positions, such as hundred thousands
+- Next session:
+  - Considering using const instead of enum to avoid the need for casting
+  - Add millions to test
+  - Maybe checking on how to use dotnet core in cyber-dojo, as we realized new syntax for switch is not accepted

 ## 2024-08-20
 - Participants: Nir, Mark, Joel
 - We continued with last session's kata: [Number Names](https://cyber-dojo.org/kata/edit/7mlMzJ)